-To test the smoke alarm, stand at arm's length from the smoke alarm, as the alarm horn is loud and may be harmful to your hearing.
+To test the smoke alarm, stand at arm's length from the smoke alarm, as the alarm horn is loud and may be harmful to hearing.
 Actuate the test button, which will activate the alarm.
 Pressing the test button will accurately test all functions.
-Never use an open flame to test the smoke alarm.
+NEVER use an open flame to test the smoke alarm.

-Maintenance
+Maintenance:

 Vacuum off any dust on the cover of the smoke alarm using a soft brush attachment.
-Test the smoke alarm once you have vacuumed.
-Never use water, cleaners, or solvents to clean the smoke alarm as they may damage the alarm.
-Do not paint the smoke alarm.
+Test the smoke alarm after being vacuumed.
+NEVER use water, cleaners, or solvents to clean the smoke alarm as these materials may damage the alarm.
+DO NOT paint the smoke alarm.
 Refer to the manufacturer's owner's manual for detailed maintenance information.

-Replacement
+Replacement:

-Smoke alarms have a limited life and must be replaced following the smoke alarm manufacturer's instructions, and/ or the expiration date listed on the device.
+Smoke alarms have a limited life and must be replaced following the smoke alarm manufacturer's instructions, and/or the expiration date listed on the device.